alassane8/BattleShip/README.md

 - 4 Submarines with the letter S take up 1 space.

 ## Area for improvement
-- Comment the code more:
-Make sure to add descriptive comments for each function, method, and code section.
-Explain the purpose of each line of code, the algorithms used, and any complex logic.
-This will facilitate the understanding of your code by both yourself and other developers.

 - Sinking ships:
 Add logic to handle shots and the destruction of ships.
 When a shot hits a ship, mark the square as hit.
 When all squares of a ship have been hit, the ship is sunk.